Slok9931/Personalised-expense-tracker-and-todo---CSP203/README.md

   - The card's appearance, including the icon and amount color, changes based on category and subcategory (e.g., red for expenses, green for income).
   - A cash/card symbol dynamically changes based on the card’s info.
 - **Search & Filters**:
-  - View expenses for a specific day, the last week, or the last month.
+  - View expenses for a specific category, account, title, discryption ,ammount.
+- **Dropdown**:
+  - Filter based on date.
-  - Corresponding graphs update dynamically.
+  - Corresponding graphs update dynamically on the right panel.
 - **Charts**:
   - **Pie Chart**: Category-wise expenses for one day.
   - **Line Chart**: Track expenses over the last week.